Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 Which editor to use¶

-Software developers spend most of their time inside a source code editor.
+Software developers spend most of their working time with a source code editor.

-Don’t waste too much of your time with single-file editors like joe or nano.
-These are good for occasional changes in files on a server that you access via a terminal, but they are not designed for jumping back and forth in a repository with thousands of source code files.
+Text editors like joe or nano are good for occasional changes in files on a server that you access via a terminal, but they are not designed for jumping back and forth in a repository with thousands of source code files.

-If you haven’t yet made up your choice about which editor to use, then we recommend to start with Atom or its community-led successor Pulsar.
-See next section.
-There are other choices, most notably PyCharm.
+If you haven’t yet made up your choice about which editor to use, then we recommend to start with Pulsar.
+See the next section.
+There are other choices, see Python editors and and IntegratedDevelopmentEnvironments.

 Select ~/lino

 directory.
-This will cause Atom to index all files below this
+This will cause Pulsar to index all files below this

 directory.